Until recently, dogs were not part of our family in Costa Rica. Now you’ll see almost everyone has one or more pets at home.

 Don’t buy a pet

-If you love dogs and cats and not bringing your own pet when relocating, there are many ways to get a pet.
-Don’t go and buy one at the vet’s or in the pet shop.
-There is a huge need for good homes for stray and mistreated dogs, but people who care.
+If you love dogs and cats and do not bring your own pet when relocating, there are many ways to get one.
+Don’t buy one at the vet’s or in the pet shop.
+There is a massive need for good homes for stray and mistreated dogs, but people who care.

 Help Organizations

-Below you’ll find a few links of help organizations.
-Some of these are happy with small donations, like ¢1,000 a month so they can buy food and medicine for the strays they find while they look for a foster home for them.
-Some are in Spanish but using Google Translate, I’m sure you’ll figure it out.
+Below, you’ll find a few links to help organizations.
+Some of these are happy with small donations, like ¢1,000 a month, so they can buy food and medicine for the strays they find while they look for a foster home for them.
+Some are in Spanish, but using Google Translate, I’m sure you’ll figure it out.

 - Territorio de Zaguates